cranbi24/projectwork/docs/examples_mapping.md

 Example: An User give on the form a correct username and password.

 User story 2: Check for login failure
-Rule: The User dosn't give correct username or password, and login is failed.
+Rule: The User doesn't give correct username or password, and login is failed.
 Example: An User give a wrong username and correct password, but come an error message.

 User story 3: Language change